OPE statistics from higher-point crossing: Quasi-Primaries and Six-point Crossing

 \section{Quasi-Primaries and Six-point Crossing}

 We will now restrict our attention to two-dimensional conformal field theories.
 In this section, we study the quasi-primary decomposition of the six-point function in the star-channel and derive an expression for the conformal blocks in the asymptotically heavy limit.
-We use these expressions to obtain the OPE density for quasi-primary operators.
+We use these expressions to obtain the OPE density for quasi-primary operators.\footnote{We will see in the following section that we can derive OPE densities directly for Virasoro primaries, which is in general a more useful and refined description of the dynamics.
+However, it is also of interest to study the effect of descendants on the asymptotic formulas, which can be obtained by comparing the formulas we derive here with those of the following section.
+Moreover, we believe that the calculations of this section will be a useful stepping stone for extracting primary densities from the six-point function in $d>2$, which we leave for future work.}